Smart toys - should you buy them?

 Smart toys, also known as connected toys, come in all shapes and sizes, but all have some degree of connectivity allowing you and your child to interact with the toy via a smart device.

 However, the drive to ‘get connected’ shouldn’t come at the cost of privacy, security and safety.
-Especially given that some of these toys are aimed at children as young as three years old.
+Especially given that some of the toys we've investigated were aimed at children as young as three years old.

-In the video, see how easy it is to use a connected toy to send a message to a child.
+In the video above you can see how easy it is to use a connected toy to send a message to a child.
 This is all because the connection isn't secure.
 Our concern is that this could easily get into the hands of the wrong people, who could use the same method to ‘speak’ to children from outside the home.

-And the toys we've covered in more detail below aren't just isolated incidents.
+And the toys we've tested aren't isolated incidents.

-In February, the communications watchdog in Germany advised parents with the Cayla talking doll to destroy it over fears that it could leak personal data.
-This followed security researchers discovering that it has an unsecured Bluetooth device embedded in it.
+In February 2017, the communications watchdog in Germany advised parents with the Cayla talking doll to destroy it after security researchers raised security and privacy concerns about the toy.